 | Singing rhymes | Sound recognition |

-Consistent interaction and conversation remain among the most effective ways to encourage language growth.
+Consistent interaction remains one of the most effective ways to build communication skills.

 Frequently Asked Questions About Speech and Language Development